psi4/psi4/doc/sphinxman/source/scf.rst

     used DFT quadrature.
 The current implementation is based on exchange-only local density calculations that are but nanohartree away from the complete basis set limit [Lehtola:2020:012516]_.
+SAPGAU
+    Superposition of Atomic Potentials, but using error function based fits to the atomic radial potentials as discussed in [Lehtola:2020:144105]_.
+The main difference to the SAP guess discussed above [Lehtola:2019:25945]_ is that the SAPGAU scheme is analytic, and can be efficiently formed in terms of three-center two-electron integrals [Lehtola:2020:144105]_.
+The potential in
+    the SAPGAU scheme is passed with the |scf__sapgau_basis|
+    keyword.
+The default potential is given by the large fit to the HelFEM potential, sap_helfem_large, described in
+    [Lehtola:2020:144105]_.
+Note that this guess is known in the DIRAC program as .SCRPOT and in the ERKALE program as SAPFIT.

 These are all set by the |scf__guess| keyword.
 Also, an automatic Python procedure has been developed for converging the SCF in a small basis, and then